Back to blog

 • Encryption and authentication: Cilium provides encryption and authentication of all network traffic, ensuring that only authorized parties can access data and resources.

-• Application-aware network security: Cilium provides network firewalling on L3-L7, with support for HTTP, gRPC, Kafka, and other protocols.
+• Application-aware network security: Cilium provides network firewalling on L3-L7, supporting HTTP, gRPC, Kafka, and other protocols.
 This enables application-aware network security and protects against attacks that target specific applications or services.

 • Observability: Cilium provides rich observability of Kubernetes and cloud-native infrastructure, allowing security teams to gain security-relevant observability and feed network activity into an SIEM (Security Information and Event Management) solution such as Splunk or Elastic.

-As a part of a two-series blog; Part I (current tutorial) will do a deep dive into how to create an EKS-A cluster and upgrade it with Cilium OSS, and in Part II, you can see the benefits that Cilium provides via its rich feature set with Isovalent Enterprise for Cilium.
+This is part of a two-part blog series.
+Part I (the current tutorial) will explore how to create an EKS-A cluster and upgrade it with Cilium OSS.
+In Part II, you will see the benefits that Cilium provides via its rich feature set with Isovalent Enterprise for Cilium.
 You can read more about the announcement by reading Thomas Graf’s blog post and AWS EKS-A official documentation

 What is EKS-Anywhere in brief?